 For further information, please check our Recycling Centre Reopening FAQs [130Kb].

 Kerbside Household Waste and Recycling Bin Collections (including pink sacks and assisted lifts)

-There are currently no changes to service, however, from Monday 20 April we will be introducing changes to the way our bin crews complete their routes.
 To ensure social distancing whilst driving, our lorries will now have a driver and a loader only.
 A second vehicle will follow with another driver and the second loader to empty bins.